Ealing Town Hall

-Ealing Town hall is a municipal building in New Broadway, Ealing, London.
+Ealing Town Hall is a municipal building in New Broadway, Ealing, London, England.
 It is a Grade II listed building.

 History

-The building was commissioned to replace a mid-19th century town hall in The Mall designed by Charles Jones in the Gothic Revival style.
+The building was commissioned to replace the old town hall, designed by the town surveyor, Charles Jones, in The Mall.
 The site selected for the new building was open land owned by the Wood family, who were major landowners in the area.